- Available in 4 different AMO Length (48", 54", 62" 68")

 So for the price, you really got something great with this complete package and you won't need anything else to get you going for a long time ahead.

 Buying Your First Bow

-Buying a bow is easy but buying a good one that suits you well require some prior knowledge on the subject which will greatly affect how you will perceive archery as your new hobby.
+Buying a bow is easy but buying a good one that suits you well requires some prior knowledge on the subject which will greatly affect how you will perceive archery as your new hobby.

-Knowing if you are right or left handed is a primary concern and there is more to it than which of your hand you normally use, there is also your eye dominance that has an impact on which side to choose from.
+Knowing if you are right or left-handed is a primary concern and there is more to it than which of your hand you normally use, there is also your eye dominance that has an impact on which side to choose from.

 Another important matter is knowing your draw length in order to choose the right bow for you but mostly choose the right arrows.

 You may also have great ambitions and even already be thinking about going for a hunt which may have you thought about getting the highest draw weight possible.
 This would be a great mistake.

 The AMO Length or bow length, you have seen this measurement but don't know exactly what it is and how you should know which one to choose from.
 You may have come across some charts with bow length required regarding certain draw lengths.
 Those may have you confused and you may not have been able to find the bow length that you were looking for.